Running Network Simulations with BMTK#

 }

-Besides recording spikes, we also want to record the local field potentials of all cells plus the membrane voltage traces for a select number of cells, which we do through the following two blocks in the “reports” section, respectively.
+Besides recording spikes, we also want to record the local field potentials of all cells plus the membrane voltage traces for a selected set of cells, which we do in the following two blocks in the “reports” section, respectively.

 "reports": {